arj-mat/lua-dictionary/README.md

 ```
 Printed lines from this example will be: `banana, strawberry, apple` and `strawberry, apple`.

-Dictionarys can be extened to another custom class as using Lua Defs define method.
+Dictionaries can be extended in another custom class as using Lua Defs define method.
 However, it cannot be extended multiple times.

 For example, this means that you can create a class `DictionaryOfFruits` extending from Dictionary, but you can't create another class named `DictionaryOfRedFruits` extending from DictionaryOfFruits.
 In this case, "DictionaryOfRedFruits" must be extended from Dictionary.